mohankku/mohankku.github.io/index.md

 Labs (FRL).
 I got my Ph.D. in computer science from the<br />
 School of Computer Science at Georgia Institute of technology, advised by [Dr.Taesoo Kim](https://taesoo.kim/).
-My research interests are in Operating systems, Distributed systems, and<br /> Computer networks.
+My research interests are in Operating systems<br />, Distributed systems, and Computer networks.
 My thesis is available [here](https://smartech.gatech.edu/handle/1853/61693).

 ## Publications